vorce/tddef/README.md

 ## Installation

-tddef is not yet on hex!

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `tddef` to your list of dependencies in `mix.exs`:
+tddef is available in Hex, the package can be installed by adding `tddef` to your list of dependencies in `mix.exs`:

 ```elixir